-I have worked in the NHS for the past 25 years, initially as a Health Care Assistant before commencing Nurse training in 1991.
-After qualifying as an Adult Nurse in 1994 I worked at a large hospital in Oxfordshire before returning to Norfolk to train as a Midwife.
-I worked as a qualified midwife in Norfolk for a few years until deciding to train as a School Nurse as I was keen to specialise in public health.
-I worked for the local community Trust, initially as a School Nurse, then a School Nurse Practice Teacher until finally being promoted to Team Team Leader of both School Nursing and Health Visiting in a specific locality.
-Within this role I developed skills in safeguarding children supervision and leadership.
-In 2013 I was successful in applying to do the MSc Clinical Research degree funded by the National Institute of Health Research.
-The course widened my horizons of the scope of nursing and research and enabled me to re-evaluate my nursing career.
-I successfully applied for a Lecturer in Nursing Sciences post at the UEA which began in late 2014.
-I am currently Module Organiser for Module 3 (Health and Wellbeing) on the BSc Nursing programme, and also for Module 1 (Promoting Community and Public Health) on the MSc Adult Nursing programme.
-I have also recently taken the role of Course Director for Adult Field Nursing (January cohorts).
+Coralie worked in the NHS for 25 years, initially as a Health Care Assistant before commencing Nurse training in 1991.
+After qualifying as an Adult Nurse in 1994 her clinical career began working initially in an acute hospital in Oxfordshire before returning to Norfolk to train as a Midwife.
+After working as midwife in Norfolk, Coralie gained her BSc and trained as a Specialist Public Health Nurse (School Nursing) working with children, young people and their families in both the Community and Primary/Secondary education environments.
+During this time she worked initially as a School Nurse, then a School Nurse Practice Teacher supporting students on their school nurse training, until finally being promoted to Team Team Leader for both School Nursing and Health Visiting in a specific locality.
+The role enabled Coralie to develop skills in leadership and also the practice and supervision of staff in the safeguarding of children.
+In 2013 she studied the MSc Clinical Research degree funded by the National Institute of Health Research.
+On completion of the MSc , Coralie began a Lecturer in Nursing Sciences post at the UEA.
+She is currently Course Director for Adult Nursing (BSc Nursing September cohorts) and Module Organiser of Module 1 (Promoting Community and Public Health) on the MSc Adult Nursing programme.